-The Illinois Associated Press has honored GLT News for journalistic excellence with five awards for work in the Local Radio category in 2015.
+The Illinois AP honored GLT for journalistic excellence with five awards for work in the Local Radio category in 2015.
 GLT received more awards than any other station in the division, the second year in a row for such a distinction.